aquasecurity/tracee/docs/docs/traceectl/index.md

-# TraceeCtl - Client Service for Tracee
+# traceectl - Client Service for Tracee

 **traceectl** is a command-line interface (CLI) tool designed as a client service for [Tracee](https://github.com/aquasecurity/tracee), Aqua Security's open-source runtime security solution.
-Tracee provides real-time, powerful observability for Linux environments by monitoring system calls, events, and more.
-TraceeCtl is built to simplify interactions with Tracee, making it easier for users to manage, monitor, and gather security insights.
+Tracee provides real-time, powerful observability for Linux environments by monitoring system calls, events, and more. traceectl is built to simplify interactions with Tracee, making it easier for users to manage, monitor, and gather security insights.

 ## Overview